stevenjohnlarsen/GAN-discriminator-refresh-learning/README.md

 * InvestigateCelebaClasses - Used to pick the inception score classes
 * Reduce Celeba size - Created the reduced dataset that was used for training and map the classes for classifying.

-The repository has some notebooks for visulazation and some training, but the majority of training for the paper was done using main.py